… and it’s not haphazardly stored or tossed into rivers because there’s no other place to put it. The truth is, there’s not even that much of it.

 The Department of Energy found that a permanent nuclear waste disposal facility would cost a staggering $31 billion.

-Fortunately, the government has been collecting money from consumers to be spent on just that—since the ‘80s.
+Fortunately, the government has been collecting money from consumers just for that—since the ‘80s.
 And so far, they’ve got $44 billion.

 Now it’s just a matter of identifying a place.
-But they might not have to, because there might not be any waste left to store.
+But they might not have to, because there might not be any waste remains to store.

 Current nuclear facilities use only about 1 percent of the energy stored in the uranium.